delucis/jam-box/README.md

 A performance of _dead wasps in the jam-jar (iii)_ requires the following technical set-up:

 - a computer running the `jam-box` Max package
-- a stereo pair of loudspeakers within the orchestra for sound output
+- a stereo pair of loudspeakers in front of or either side of the quartet for sound output

 ## Operating the Jam Box